Can contractors and freelancers get Help-to-Buy mortgages? The simple answer is: YES!

-There are two separate schemes under the Help To Buy umbrella.
+There are two separate schemes under the Help To Buy programme.
 The Equity Loan was the first and was what the government launched to entice people to buy New Build properties.

 The second is for those who want to buy a home in a more traditional way.
 It’s called the Mortgage Guarantee and people can use it to buy existing homes.